HASSAN TOURISM | TOURIST PLACES TO VISIT & TRAVEL GUIDE TO HASSAN

 Peak Season: November to January

 Hassan derives its name from the local deity Hasanamba, which in Kanada language means 'Smiling mother'.
 The city is situated between two major cities of Karnataka, Bangalore & Mangalore.
+Hassan is the base station for Haebidu, and Belur tour packages.
 This district is considered the architectural capital of Karnataka.
 The rich culture of the Hoysalas can be seen all over the district.
 Dotted with several religious spots as well as monuments, Hassan is an ideal place to explore for history lovers, pilgrims, as well as curious souls.
 It is here where the plains begin to gently slope into the Western Ghats (Malnad).
 Although not a proper hill station, Hassan is often referred to as 'Poor Man's Ooty'.

 Hassan has a special place in history.
 Found by the chieftain Channa Krishnappa Naik in the 11th century, Hassan was the command center of the Hoysala Empire, one of the most successful dynasties of South India.
 The Hoysala dynasty ruled from Dwara Samudra (present-day Halebeedu), the capital city then, between the 11th and 14th centuries.
 The ruins can still be found in and around Halebidu.
 Though the rulers of this dynasty belonged to the Jain faith, temples for Lord Shiva can be seen spread over the entire region.
 Well known for its historical values, Hassan, now, is a city that has grown in leaps and bounds.